Energy Advantage Homes

 What is an Energy Advantage home?

-Engery Advantage qualified homes can include a variety of energy-efficient features, such as effective insulation, high performance windows, tight construction and ducts, efficient heating and cooling equipment, and Engery Advantage qualified lighting and appliances.
+Energy Advantage qualified homes can include a variety of energy efficient features.
+These include effective insulation, high performance windows, tight construction air ducts, efficient heating and cooling equipment, and Energy Advantage qualified lighting and appliances.

-These features contribute to improved home quality and homeowner comfort, and to lower energy demand and reduced air pollution.
-Engery Advantage also encourages the use of energy-efficient lighting and appliances, as well as features designed to improve indoor air quality.
+These features contribute to improve home quality and homeowner comfort, to lower energy demand, and to reduce air pollution.
+Energy Advantage also encourages the use of energy efficient lighting and appliances, as well as features designed to improve indoor air quality.

 What are the benefits of an Energy Advantage home?

 Home buying is complex enough without having to know all the details of energy efficient construction.
 Instead, look for the Energy Advantage label to easily identify homes that are truly energy efficient.
 Find the house of your dreams and enjoy peace of mind knowing that it also meets strict energy efficiency guidelines.